From the Aachen Cathedral World Heritage inscription:

 The construction of the chapel of the Emperor at Aachen symbolized the unification of the west and its spiritual and political revival under the aegis of Charlemagne.
 In 814, Charlemagne was buried here, and throughout the Middle Ages until 1531 the Germanic emperors continued to be crowned here.
 The collection of the treasury of the cathedral is of incalculable archaeological, aesthetic, and historic interest.

 The most important historical epoch of Aachen started with the takeover of the government by Charlemagne in AD 768.
-The imperial palace by the hot springs soon became his permanent residence and so developed into a spiritual and cultural centre.
+The imperial palace by the hot springs soon became his permanent residence and so developed into a spiritual and cultural center.
 Two hundred years later he was canonized, which resulted in a flow of pilgrims wishing to see Charlemagne’s tomb and the relics he gathered during his life.
 The town’s ties with Charlemagne are reflected in numerous architectural heirlooms and memorials in the townscape.

 When he began work on his Palatine Chapel in 786, Charlemagne’s dream was to create a ‘new Rome’.
 The core of Aachen Cathedral at the time of its construction was the largest dome north of the Alps.
 Its fascinating architecture, with classical, Byzantine and Germanic-Franconian elements, is the essence of a monumental building of the greatest importance.
 For 600 years, from 936 to 1531, Aachen Cathedral was the coronation church for thirty German kings, and even today it retains much of the glamour of its historic past.

-However, if I were to create a list of the must see European cathedrals, Aachen would be high on the list.
+However, if I were to create a list of the must-see European cathedrals, Aachen would be high on the list.
 It is one of the oldest cathedrals in Europe, with its octagon dome having been erected in the 8th century.
 It has the highest gothic windows of any cathedral in Europe, with its windows in the choir rising over 20m.
 It is also one of the most significant buildings in Europe in terms of history.
 It was founded by Charlemagne and was the coronation site of the German kings for over 600 years.

-Its association with Charlemagne made it one of the most significant christian churches in the western world outside of Rome for several hundred years.
+Its association with Charlemagne made it one of the most significant Christian churches in the western world outside of Rome for several hundred years.

-Aachen was also has the distinction of being the first world heritage site in Germany and one of the original 12 world heritage sites created in 1978.
+Aachen also has the distinction of being the first world heritage site in Germany and one of the original 12 world heritage sites created in 1978.

 Aachen Cathedral is a cultural UNESCO World Heritage Site located in Aachen, Germany.
 It is a Roman Catholic Church that features Gothic and Ottonian architectural style.
 The groundbreaking for this church was in the year 796.
 It was added to the UNESCO World Heritage Sites list during the 2nd session in 1978.